Ahlfeldt/AABPL-toolkit/README.md

 ## Data

 All data outputs are available from the folders below.
-Since these folders contain many files, the most convenient way of accessing the content is to clone the directory in [GitHub Desktop](https://github.com/apps/desktop)
+Since these folders contain many files, the most convenient way of accessing the content is to access the directory via [GitHub Desktop](https://github.com/apps/desktop)

 Name | Description |
 |:---------------------------------------------|:-------------------------------------------------------------------------|